-Don't step back too much when your children graduate or reach the age of 18.
+Don't step back too much when your children "graduate" or reach the age of 18.

-It's possible to pull back too much just when children are reaching an age when many life-altering decisions (vocation, spouse, etc.) are being made.
+We've seen many families pull back too much just when children are reaching an age when many lifealtering decisions (vocation, spouse, etc.) are being made.
 Stay connected with your young adult children!
 Be aware of their friendships.
 Encourage them to live at home until God leads them into marriage.
 Continue to guide and offer counsel, recognizing that the relationship is changing as your children reach adulthood.